WUK-SR/banner_magic/README.md

 ### Deals category banner
 To choose and run the app with a deals category banner template, use the line `npm run magic_DC`.

+### Deals homepage banner
+To choose and run the app with a deals category banner template, use the line `npm run magic_DH`.
+** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
+These empty files can simply be deleted after generation.

+### Online offers category banner
+To choose and run the app with a deals category banner template, use the line `npm run magic_OC`.

+### Online offers homepage banner
+To choose and run the app with a deals category banner template, use the line `npm run magic_OOH`.
+** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
+These empty files can simply be deleted after generation.

 <a name="Output"></a>
 ## Output
 The outputted code can be found in the `Banners` folder at the root level of the application.
 Once the application has been successfully run, this folder will be populated with each generated banner as a `.txt` file.